ChristianGrinch/Rapid-Fire/README.md

-# Rapid Fire
+# Terra Decay

-Rapid Fire is a top-down shooter game, where the player can fight enemies, gain experience and buy new guns or other items (not currently in production), and use abilities to help aide them in their fights.
+Terra Decay is a top-down shooter game, where the player can fight enemies, gain experience and buy new guns or other items (not currently in production), and use abilities to help aide them in their fights.

 ## Table of Contents
 1. [License](#license)